 Pamela Piquette, President and Co-Founder, wife of 30 years, mother of three and grandmother of a baby granddaughter, whose work experience includes: banking, branch management, marketing, and development of comprehensive training programs.
-She continued to hone her leadership skills as a homeschool teacher.
 She has served in a variety of ministries within her church including: leadership of a new moms’ group, organizing training events, developing a curricula team for Men’s Ministry, and eventually joining the staff of No Regrets Men’s Ministry.
 Pamela later worked for Feed My Sheep Food and Hospitality Ministry as Volunteer, Communications and Events Coordinator.
 Pamela and her daughter are diagnosed with a list of invisible illnesses, including Ehlers-Danlos, dysautonomia, fibromyalgia and chronic migraines.

 Cindee Snider Re, Co-Founder, is a writer, photographer, wife, and mama of five (ages 15-24), whose work experience includes: communications, marketing, and volunteer management for the Arthritis Foundation, WI Chapter, copy-editing for Narada Productions, and content writing and photography for several ministry organizations and publications, including The High Calling, Outside the City Gate, and C’est la Vie, The Magazine.
 Cindee and four of her five children are diagnosed with Ehlers-Danlos, Dysautonomia, and myriad co-coexisting conditions.
 She and her husband currently serve as patient representatives on a board of physicians and research scientists developing the Pediatric Consensus Statement on Orthostatic Intolerance Disorders.